-With the effect of the COVID 19 pandemic on traveling, a lot of people are settling for road trips over flights to their destinations.
-If you have decided rent a car, here are some tips for redeeming your credit card points (and frequent flyer miles) for big savings on your car rental expenses.
+With the effect of the COVID-19 pandemic on traveling, a lot of people are settling for road trips overflights to their destinations.
+If you have decided to rent a car, here are some tips for redeeming your credit card points (and frequent flyer miles) for big savings on your car rental expenses.
 Some of these can completely offset your car rental cost!

 This article explains your best car rental options and tips you can consider while redeeming points for car rentals.